You can use the Self Service VPN feature if you are configuring your first VPN tunnel in your Appian Cloud site. See Self Service VPN Integration.

 In order to use the VPN tunnel to connect to a resource on a private network, refer to the resource using its Fully Qualified Domain Name (FQDN) in any location where Appian allows the use of a URL for a resource, such as the Call Web Service or the Query Database smart services.

 By default, Appian Cloud instances receive all web inbound traffic through the public Internet.
 Upon request, Appian can configure Appian Cloud instances to require web traffic to go through a VPN tunnel.
 With this configuration, the site will not be accessible over the Internet and all users must first be on their corporate network before navigating to their Appian Cloud instances.
+See Configuring Inbound Traffic over VPN for details.

 Both of these custom configurations require additional network hops for web traffic to enter Appian Cloud.
 You should take into consideration and carefully evaluate performance, as well as compatibility with mobile devices, if you wish to enable either of them.